The 6 Oldest Dogs Ever Six Elderly Dogs Who Defied All the Odds

 Bella

-The previous record holder, Bella was a Labrador mix who lived to be 29 as well, although she held her title as oldest dog for a brief 5 years until being dethroned by Max.
+The previous record holder, Bella, was a Labrador mix who lived to be 29 as well, although she held her title as the oldest dog for a brief 5 years until being dethroned by Max.
 A bone of contention, however, resides in the fact that the actual date of her birth is speculative, as she was adopted from the RSPCA at around three years of age.
-While the question of her actual birthday may not seem like a big deal, when the dog that surpassed her as oldest dog did so by a matter of days, it can be a point worth making.
+In contrast, the question of her actual birthday may not seem like a big deal, when the dog that surpassed her as the oldest dog did so in a matter of days, it can be a point worth making.

 Bluey